KeadonM/04-odin-calculator/README.md

 # Calculator

-This is a simple calculator project developed to practice the fundamentals of HTML, CSS and JavaScript.
+This is a simple calculator project developed to practice the fundamentals of HTML, CSS, and JavaScript.

 This was an [assignment](https://www.theodinproject.com/courses/foundations/lessons/calculator) from The Odin Project.